zozimustechnologies/pipcamera/README.md

 # PiP Camera

-A lightweight Chrome extension that opens your camera in picture-in-picture mode, allowing you to video chat or present while browsing.
+A lightweight Edge extension that opens your camera in picture-in-picture mode, allowing you to video chat or present while browsing.

 ## Features